Frequently Asked Questions

 Is the surgery painful?

-Patients having an anesthesiologist attend their surgery will generally not have any pain at all during surgery.
+Patients having general anesthesia or IV sedation their surgery will generally not have any pain at all during surgery.
 Most patients at Accurate Aesthetics complain of minimal pain after surgery.
 Pain medications such as Vicodin, Percocet and Codeine may be prescribed as needed and are generally given to you before surgery so that you do not need to stop at the pharmacy on the way home from your surgery.
 Most cosmetic surgery is done external to the muscles.
 It is the cutting through muscles which causes pain in many other types of surgery.
 We perform breast augmentation most often in front of the muscles which not only decreases pain but can give a more long-lasting result and natural appearance.
 Many operations such as face lifts can often be performed through a smaller incision than was done many years ago.
 This may decrease the pain.
 Longer-lasting local anesthesia may be utilized to decrease pain for many hours after surgery.* At Accurate Aesthetics you can be assured that we will be attentive to your comfort and well being at all times.

 Does the doctor allow the use of any herbs or vitamins?